itsAftabAlam/Unpacket-Pro/README.md

 1. Download the jar file or the appropriate executable for your machine from the releases page.
 2. Run the downloaded jar or executable file.

-If you have downloaded jar, make sure your machine have the latest JDK (JDK 20 and onwards) installed.
+If you have downloaded jar, make sure your machine have the latest JDK (JDK 8 and onwards) installed.
 That's it!
 After downloading the executable or the jar file, you can directly run it to use the application without any additional installation steps.

+Note: As of now only jar file is available.
+Executable file for the application will be coming soon.

 ### Developer
 Please refer contributing.
 Follow step 1 to step 7 mentioned in setup.